OmarShehata11/omarshehata11.github.io/_posts/2024-03-16-CHALLENGE-DAYTHREE.md

 >
 > Good luck!

-This is the notes comes with the game.
+This is the note comes with the game.
 When we start the game it appeared as so :

 [![?](/assets/images/100Day/pixel/1.png)](/assets/images/100Day/pixel/1.png)